aerogear/aerogear-ios-push/README.md

 **iOS Push Notification Registration SDK for the AeroGear UnifiedPush Server**

-A small and handy library written in [Swift](https://developer.apple.com/swift/) that helps to register iOS applications with the [AeroGear UnifiedPush Server](https://github.com/aerogear/aerogear-unified-push-server).
+A small and handy library written in [Swift 3.0](https://developer.apple.com/swift/) that helps to register iOS applications with the [AeroGear UnifiedPush Server](https://github.com/aerogear/aerogear-unified-push-server).

 |                 | Project Info  |
 | --------------- | ------------- |